LeninPrakash41/mcn/docs/MSL_PROJECT_SUMMARY.md

 ### **Business Model**
 - **Open Source Core**: Developer adoption
-- **MSL Cloud**: SaaS deployment platform
+- **MCN Cloud**: SaaS deployment platform
 - **Enterprise**: Advanced features and support
 - **Marketplace**: Revenue sharing on templates/packages

 ## 📈 **Competitive Advantage**

-MSL is positioned uniquely as the **only AI-first scripting language** that can be embedded into existing Python projects while also serving as a standalone development platform.
+MCN is positioned uniquely as the **only AI-first scripting language** that can be embedded into existing Python projects while also serving as a standalone development platform.
 This dual-purpose design creates a massive addressable market spanning both new AI applications and existing Python codebases.

 **The future of business automation is AI-powered, human-readable, and embeddable.
-MSL is that future.**
+MCN is that future.**